aws-quickstart/cdk-eks-blueprints/docs/addons/metrics-server.md

 });
 ```

-Once deployed, you can see metrics-server pod in the `kube-system` namespace.
+When deployed, you can see the `metrics-server` pod in the `kube-system` namespace.

 ```sh
 $ kubectl get deployments -n kube-system